EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 Here is the summary of some of the practices to follow to make your code more readable:

+- If possible use type-annotations for untyped languages like, for example, python or java-script.
+In non-trivially sized software projects type annotations are a great help to understand code.
+Use a type-checker to validate your code, for example, {% tool "mypy" %} for python.
+This will reduce the risk of faulty type-annotations (it will also improve the quality of your code by detecting faulty assumptions).
+- If sufficient test coverage is provided, refactor your code to improve readability.
 - Use consistent formatting - consistent indentation and spacing make code easier to understand and parse.
 - Break code into sections - use blank lines to separate different parts of your code, like classes and functions.
 - Use descriptive names for function, class and variable names that help explain their purpose.